rsdoiel/gokb-api-integrations/README.md

-# gokb-crossref
+# gokb-integrations

-A set of scripts for checking journal titles in GoKB against CrossRef.
+A set of scripts for checking journal titles in GoKB against CrossRef, Road ISSN and Sherpa/Romeo APIs.